Export & Import

 There are two kinds of export license: an Single Individual Export License (SIEL) and an Open General Export License (OGEL).

-Conversely, guns made after 1896 must have an Individual Export License and its associated 'End User Certificate' to be exported from the UK and guns made after 1898 must have a Form 6 from the US Bureau of ATF and be imported through a FFL (not necessarily an FFL with an importer's license, for more details see the B of ATF Form 6 [see para 3 General Information] or contact us).
+Guns made after 1898 must have a Form 6 (the 'permission to import' required by PL9010) from the US Bureau of ATF and be imported through a FFL (not necessarily an FFL with an importer's license, for more details see the B of ATF Form 6 [see para 3 General Information] or contact us).

-Organisations in the UK that export regularly to other destination countries and have an established consignee in that country(s) can apply for a OGEL to cover post-1896 firearms.
+Organisations in the UK that export regularly to other destination countries and have an established consignee in that country(s) can apply for a OGEL to cover post-1889 firearms.

-Initially this can be in an electronic format but we must have the hard copy eventually.
+All the paperwork described above can be initially in an electronic format but you must have the hard copy eventually.

-You will also need to complete an 'End User Undertaking', a letter confirming that you are not a bad person and are not going to subsequently re-export the firearm to a banned country.
+In the case of a post-1889 firearm needing an SIEL, you will also need to complete an 'End User Undertaking', a form confirming that you are not a bad person and are not going to subsequently re-export the firearm to a banned country.

-For firearms made after 1896, the duplication of paperwork in the two countries involved can create a long lead time for any export.
+For firearms made after 1889, the duplication of paperwork in the two countries involved can create a long lead time for any export.
 For example, the lead time on a US Form 6 is 8-12 weeks and the UK SIEL can not be submitted until you have the Form 6.
 The lead time for the UK SIEL varies but can be 4-8 weeks.
 We therefore have a possible lead time with an SIEL of up to 5 months!
-It is this lead time that makes the use of a post-1896 OGEL so attractive.

-The UK authorities do not charge for import and export licenses but the origin or destination country may.
+The UK does not charge for import and export license but the origin or destination country may.

 However you should be prepared to pay for the time spent in preparing the applications to the respective authorities.